byu-rad-lab/pneudrive/odroid_setup/README.md

 1. Navigate to the `ros_ws` directory and delete the `devel` and `build` directories using the command `rm -rf devel build`.
 2. Navigate to the home directory and source the `.bashrc` file by running the command `source .bashrc`.
-3. Navigate back to the `ros_ws` directory and run the command `catkin_make`.
+3. Navigate back to the `ros_ws` directory and run the command `colcon build`.
-4. Once the `catkin_make` is complete, verify that the Pneudrive package can be found by running the command `rospack find pneudrive`.
+4. Once the `colcon build` is complete, verify that the Pneudrive package can be found by running the command `ros2 pkg list`.
-- If the command works, you should see a file path to the directory such as `/home/ubuntu/ros_ws/src/pneudrive`.
+- You should see a list of packages including pneudrive.
-- If the command does not work, you should see `[rospack] Error: package 'pneudrive' not found`.
-If this is the case, keep trying variations of what is listed above until it works.
+- If pneudrive is not present in the list of packages, keep trying variations of what is listed above until it works.